History of women in engineering: 1980s–1990s

+In 1993, Eveline Gottzein was the first woman to be awarded the Werner von Siemens Ring, one of the highest awards for technical sciences in Germany.

 Statistics

 United States

 According to studies by the National Science Foundation, the percentage of BA/BS degrees in engineering awarded to women in the U.S. increased steadily from 0.4 percent in 1966 to a peak of 20.9 percent in 2002, and then dropped off slightly to 18.5 percent in 2008.
 However, the trend identified in "The incredible shrinking pipeline" has continued; the percentage of BA/BS degrees in mathematics and computer science awarded to women peaked in 1985 at 39.5 percent, and declined steadily to 25.3 percent in 2008.

 The percentage of master's degrees in engineering awarded to women increased steadily from 0.6 percent in 1966 to 22.9 percent in 2008.
 The percentage of doctoral degrees in engineering awarded to women during the same period increased from 0.3 percent to 21.5 percent.

 Australia

 Only 9.6% of engineers in Australia are women, and the rate of women in engineering degree courses has remained around 14% since the 1990s.